What is Ting?

 As we said, Ting is a no-contract carrier that offers pay for what you use rates as opposed to requiring customers to select a plan.
 In this way, mobile isn’t a high fixed cost; a Ting customer’s bill can vary with how much they use each month.
 As a result, the average bill on Ting is just $23 per month.
 You can save $25 to get started with the promo code try.ting.com

 Ting offers excellent coverage across three out of the four major networks nationwide.
 Check to see if your phone will work on Ting.

 What phones work on Ting?

-Just about any unlocked phone will work on Ting, owing to the fact that Ting offers coverage on two nationwide networks.
-The latest iPhone X or Samsung Galaxy Note 8, the Essential phone and other flagships work on Ting.
+Just about any unlocked phone will work on Ting, owing to the fact that Ting offers coverage on three nationwide networks.
+The latest iPhone X or Samsung Galaxy Note 8 and other flagships work on Ting.
 As do entry-level flip phones and entry- and mid-range smartphones like Motorola’s Moto E, G, X and Z ranges, to name just a few.

 How much does Ting cost

 Because Ting doesn’t offer plans, your monthly Ting bill isn’t set in stone.
 Ting offers account admin control that lets customers set limits on how much a given phone can use in a given month.
 The answer, then, is that Ting costs whatever a customer wants it to cost.
 A monthly Ting bill starts at $6 per active device.
 In addition, however many minutes, messages and mobile data get used in the cycle are added to the total.
 For example, an account with two phones that uses 500 minutes, 1,000 messages and 2 GB of data would cost $23 per phone (or $46 for the account) plus whatever state, local and federal taxes Ting is legally required to collect and remit on subscriber’s behalf.